florianwagnerdotme/decryptAndUnzipiOSApp/README.md

 I hope this helps you to improve your flow of work 🎉📱🏆🎊

-Thank you very much for beeing interesting in this script.
-If you have some spare time and you see something that you would like to improve, contribute to this project!
+Thank you very much for beeing interested in this script.
+If you have some spare time and you see something that you would like to improve, please contribute to make this script better.

 All the best,
 Florian